caseyg/awesome/TOPICS.md

 *   [atomicstrata/llm-wiki-compiler](https://github.com/atomicstrata/llm-wiki-compiler) - The knowledge compiler.
 Raw sources in, interlinked wiki out.
 Inspired by Karpathy's LLM Wiki pattern.

-*   [cyanheads/obsidian-mcp-server](https://github.com/cyanheads/obsidian-mcp-server) - Obsidian vaults MCP server - read, write, search, and surgically edit notes, tags, and frontmatter via the Local REST API plugin.
+*   [cyanheads/obsidian-mcp-server](https://github.com/cyanheads/obsidian-mcp-server) - MCP server for Obsidian vaults — read, write, search, and surgically edit notes, tags, and frontmatter via the Local REST API plugin.
+STDIO or Streamable HTTP.

 *   [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
 It is an open-source alternative to Confluence and Notion.